Chart Color Schemes

 Mount Waverley - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mount Waverley-South has high cultural diversity, with 47.8% of its population born overseas and 50.5% speaking a language other than English at home.
-Christianity is the predominant religion in Mount Waverley-South, comprising 41.9% of its population.
-Buddhism is overrepresented compared to Greater Melbourne, making up 7.6% versus 7.9%.
+Mount Waverley-South has notable cultural diversity, with 47.8% of its population born overseas and 50.5% speaking a language other than English at home.
+Christianity is the predominant religion in Mount Waverley-South, accounting for 41.9% of the population.
+However, Buddhism is more prevalent here compared to Greater Melbourne, making up 7.6% versus the regional average of 4.2%.

 Frequently Asked Questions - Diversity